 This course is designed for all engineers and smart grid professionals in order to understand the concept of smart grids, main components of a smart grid such as loads, distribution networks, transformers, power electronic based devices and SCADA systems.
 Moreover, it will provide you a step by step introduction to energy management systems (EMS) and supervisory control and data acquisition (SCADA), distribution operators and market structures in smart grids.

-Our training in power system is a comprehensive with a variety of courses supplemented with a lot of hands on trainings and in class discussions.
-No matter if you are an individual who recently started a career in power system, or you are a professional in power system need to improve your knowledge in different aspects, you will find our trainings very useful and you can prepare yourself for the real-world power system challenges during your career.
+Our Power and Energy courses are comprehensive and supplemented with hands-on training and in-class discussions.
+No matter if you are an individual who recently started a career in power system, or you are a professional in power system need to improve your knowledge in different aspects, you will find our courses useful as they prepare you for real-world power system challenges during your career.